HEAPLab/TAFFO/doc/OpenMPSupport.md

 MEDIUM_DATASETS have been used, since most benchmarks are currently failing (with pure Clang) using bigger datasets.

 A possible explanation for the lower-than-expected speed-ups is:
-- the outdated benchmarks used, that present errors fixed in later versions.
+- the benchmarks are based on an outdated Polybench version, that presents errors fixed in later versions.
 - a wrong implementation of the OpenMP directives, which is sometimes shown by the different results achieved with respect to the serial version.

 A few other OpenMP benchmarks with floating-points and that could be adapted are: